ggarza/tamagotchi_nn/README.md

 To follow along, you'll need:

 - Julia (the latest stable release)
+- Visual Studio Code (or your favorite text editor)
 - Basic familiarity with terminal/command line usage
 - A sense of humor and curiosity